tlug/tlug.jp/README.md

 implement.

-The [Hakyll](Hakyll.md) file documents random things about hacking on the site compiler itself (`site.hs`).
+The [Hakyll](Hakyll.md) file documents random things about hacking on the site compiler itself (`app/SiteCompiler.hs`).
 You can safely skip this if you're just working on site content.

 Building